open/close all folders

 - There's a classic ghost story where during the reception at their home the bride, groom and their guests decide to play hide and seek.
 When the game is over, no one can find the bride and after searching the rest of the night they decided she must have run away.
 Years later the husband goes into the attic and sees an antique chest in the corner, he opens it and finds a skeleton wearing a wedding dress.
 His wife had hidden up here and the lid of the chest had fallen and locked her in.
 Her fingers are bent and twisted and her mouth is open in a silent scream.

-- There an hotel by the California sea that has a gorgeous staircase, often used by brides-to-be to rehearse for the moment they'll go up the aisle.
-It's supposedly haunted by the ghost of an unlucky bride who, during The Roaring Twenties, died upon tripping on her dress and then falling to her death.
+- There are two famous hotels (one by the California sea and another in Alberta [Canada]) that have gorgeous staircases, often used by brides-to-be to rehearse for the moment they'll go up the aisle.
+Both are supposedly haunted by the ghosts of unlucky brides who, during The Roaring '20s, died upon tripping on their gorgeous wedding dresses and then falling to their deaths.

 - There's an urban legend where a bride-to-be, feeling she looks anemic, wants to get a nice tan before the wedding.
 Unfortunately, she only has a week, and all the tanning salons she calls say that for safety reasons they cannot allow more than one half hour session every two days, and for the effect she wants she'd prefer to have a two-hour session every day.
 She gets around this by scheduling appointments at different tanning salons.
 A week later – voilà!
 A lovely tan!
 As she's getting ready for the wedding, though, she notices her breath has a foul odour.
 She doesn't have time to do anything about it, so she just pops a tic tac and is on her way.
 In the middle of the vows, she suddenly collapses, dead — turns out all that tanning had cooked her from the inside.